Skip to Content

 Many apps require multiple ports for features like APIs or setup UIs.
 Add additional ports like this:

-Create an addPorts array and define your container and host ports.
+Create an addPorts array and define your container and host ports as numbers (not strings).
 Specify if the port is UDP or TCP - if not defined, TCP is assumed.
 For ports that need both TCP and UDP:

 "addPorts": [ { "containerPort": 8080, "hostPort": 8080, "tcp": true }, { "containerPort": 8080, "hostPort": 8080, "udp": true } ]